PrashantRatanparikhe/Angular-Sample-Codes/README.md

 ## Overview

-`hti` is a React sample that demonstrates one or more UI components and example pages.
+`Angular-Sample-Codes` is a React sample that demonstrates one or more UI components and example pages.
 Use this module as a learning reference or starting point for small demos and experiments.

 ## Features